Eric Appel

 Eric Appel (born August 13, 1980) is an American filmmaker working in television, film, and commercials.

+Early life and education

 Originally from Endicott, New York, Appel attended the Art Institute of Pittsburgh, majoring in computer animation.

 Describing his childhood interests, Appel said, "I was always playing around with video cameras, but I was also the kid that drew cartoons.
 It's weird.
 I was so obsessed with movies and television, but nobody ever told me that I should go to film school...
 [W]hen I decided to go to school for animation, it felt like a no-brainer.
 However, when I actually went away to college, I realized that I had made a mistake (and also that I wasn't that great at drawing).
 I actually spent more time working on videos with my roommate, who was majoring in video production, than I did working on my own project."